juancarlosjr97/react-firebase-playground/README.md

 npm run build
 ```

-And to run it locally the production build execute the command `npx serve -s build`
+To run it locally the production build executes the command `npx serve -s build`

 ### Automated Tests